MicrosoftDocs/fabric-docs/docs/data-development/graphql-schema-view.md

 These options are available:

 - **Update schema** - Allows you to update the schema with new objects from the data source.
 - **Rename** - Change the name of the object.
-PLEASE NOTE: This change **only** affects the GraphQL API schema, and has no effect on the original data source object from which it was derived.
+PLEASE NOTE: This change **only** affects the API schema, and has no effect on the original data source object from which it was derived.
 - **Remove from schema** - Effectively deletes the object from the GraphQL schema so you can no longer reference it.
 - **Manage relationships** - Takes you to the relationship management experience.
-For more information, see [Manage relationships in Fabric GraphQL API](manage-relationships.md).
+For more information, see [Manage relationships in Fabric API for GraphQL](manage-relationships.md).
 - **Properties** - Shows additional information about the object.

 ## Related content